didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 ### Remaining service management commands

-Those commands are more for debugging and shouldn’t be needed anyway, but to be exhaustive:
+Those commands are more for debugging purposes and shouldn’t be needed directly by any users.
+This is in particular exercised for internal processing or by our [apport hook](https://github.com/ubuntu/zsys/blob/master/debian/zsys.apport) which collects a lot of information on your system to help debugging it.

+Just a note, if you report bugs, please use `ubuntu-bug zsys` to report anything or [follow the instructions](https://github.com/ubuntu/zsys/issues/new?template=bug_report.md) on the upstream github repo template to help us having all needed information. :)

 #### zsysctl service dump

 This dump a bunch of info of the current state of the world that ZSys sees.
 You will see all machines, current machines, current unmanaged ZFS datasets and more.

 #### zsysctl service gc